Personalities

 Davis Barton-70's jock.

 Ross Becker-General Manager during Jones Radio years 1997-2003 and co-owner of Basix Communications, along with wife Linda.
-Currently anchor at KTVX-TV 4 in Salt Lake and owner of TV Mentor.com.
+Currently anchors the news desk for KAAL-TV ABC 6 and owner of TV Mentor.com and can be heard on 14WIEL Online.

 Ross writes: